 The book is not an easy read.
 Its scope is so great that much detail has to be omitted, and the structure makes repetition difficult to avoid.
 The theoretical argument is developed in the first 100 pages, and what follows provides case study support, but on a grand scale.
 He summarised his position in a short pamphlet published anonymously in 1955:

 The part of Communist doctrine which deals with agricultural policy has never been disavowed.
 The fundamental hostility and distrust of the peasantry still remains a legacy from Marx; Lenin’s analysis of class relations in a peasant society is still applied uncritically as the basis of class warfare in the countryside; the collective farm statutes drafted by Stalin shape the pattern of collectivised peasants throughout the Communist orbit.
 On their teachings the Communists must, and always will, behave in the same way in any country; and peasants anywhere are shown to be ill-advised to trust their promises or follow their lead.
-(Mitrany 1955:29)
+(Mitrany 1955, 29)

 It was bad luck that the book was published when it was.
 Politicians were tied up with the Korean War and the developing cold war and Stalin was still a partner (e.g. in the administration of post-War Germany), and in any case there was no way that anyone in the West could prevent the forced collectivization of agriculture in the states controlled by the Soviet Union.
 Marxist scholars such as Maurice Dobb saw it as threatening.
-Development economists influenced by Keynes and Marx were more interested in state-led industrialisation, five year plans, and stages of economic growth (Rosenstein-Rodan 1943; Ragnar Nurske 1953 and Walt Rostow 1960).
+Development economists influenced by Keynes and Marx were more interested in state-led industrialisation, five year plans, and stages of economic growth (Rosenstein-Rodan 1943, Ragnar Nurske 1953 and Walt Rostow 1960).
 Arthur Lewis (1954) might be seen as an exception to this, but his model was much more about industrialisation than agriculture.

 As a result, the audience for the 1951 book was unclear.
 Mitrany wrote it as an academic study, but it was largely promoted as of interest to diplomats or business executives working in East or Central Europe.
 It was not widely reviewed in academic journals.
 Marxists such as Maurice Dobb claimed that it neither understood Marx nor what had been achieved in the Soviet Union.